 The Game of Life

 I’m not certain, but by rough estimate I’ve written 10,113 articles/columns/features on Tiger Woods.
-I’ve discussed everything from how I think the Skins Game needs to go the route of Hoffa to what it’s like traveling with John Daly.
+I’ve discussed everything from playing St. Andrews to traveling with John Daly.

 But there’s nothing I enjoy more in this business than telling a story that needs to be told.
 These are stories of inspiration and great spirit.
 Stories of tragedy and heartache.
 These are stories of life.